 - Food markets. take advantage of food markets in your area.
 Every neighborhood has one, they are really cheap, and can help you stay on budget.

 - Reduce waste. learn to cook with leftovers to reduce waste and your food bill.
-Sometimes it can be as easier as to leave a couple of spinach leaves on a side to make some pesto the next day, or be creative with your leftovers a whizz up a pasta, frittata or risotto.
+Sometimes it can be as easier as to leave a couple of spinach leaves on a side to make some pesto the next day, or be creative with your leftovers a whizz-up pasta, frittata, or risotto.

 - Lunch box. try to bring your own lunch to work at least a couple of times a week.
 Your health will benefits from the change and your wallet too.

 - Do your homework. sometimes a bit of preparation is all you need.
-You can try to roast some leftover vegetables in the evenings for example, and them freeze them up to have them handy for a cous-cous or a pasta sauce, or simply use up some leftover to cook a soup that you can then freeze.
+You can try to roast some leftover vegetables in the evenings for example, and then freeze them up to have them handy for couscous or a pasta sauce, or simply use up some leftovers to cook a soup that you can then freeze.

-- Reduce meat: legumes are cheap, convenient and rich in proteins, making them the perfect substitute to meat.
-They are great in soups and really yummy in stews, so that you don’t have to miss out on the taste.
-You could try a lentils and carrot stew or a chickpeas and kale stew.
-You can see our legumes recipes on here.
+- Reduce meat: legumes are cheap, convenient, and rich in proteins, making them the perfect substitute for meat.
+They are great in soups and really yummy in stews so that you don’t have to miss out on the taste.
+You could try lentils and carrot stew or chickpeas and kale stew.
+You can see our legume recipes on here.

 - Quality not quantity. try to buy cheaper meat cuts, but don’t compromise on quality.
 Chicken legs and thighs tend to be cheaper than breast fillet, but they are delicious when roasted with vegetables.

-- Rotate you food.
-Rotate your meals within the main foods groups, will help you create variety and save money at the same time.
-For example one evening you can have eggs frittata, one evening a legume stew, another a quinoa salad with loads of veggies and so on.
+- Rotate your food.
+Rotate your meals within the main food groups, which will help you create variety and save money at the same time.
+For example one evening you can have eggs frittata, one evening a legume stew, another a quinoa salad with loads of veggies, and so on.

-- Learn few easy and quick recipes so that you easily plan your meal and never run out of ideas.
-There is nothing worst that going to the supermarket hungry and tired after work and not having a clue of what to eat, because you will end up buying comfort or expensive food.
+- Learn a few easy and quick recipes so that you easily plan your meal and never run out of ideas.
+There is nothing worst than going to the supermarket hungry and tired after work and not having a clue of what to eat because you will end up buying comfort or expensive food.